FAQ: Mizzou Self-Paced Enrollment

-Course materials can be obtained by ordering them in-person at the Mizzou Online office or submitting a paper order form.
-You don't have to purchase your course materials from Mizzou Online, as you have options to purchase them elsewhere.
+Course materials can be obtained by ordering them from The Mizzou Store.
+You don't have to purchase your course materials from The Mizzou Store, as you have options to purchase them elsewhere.
 However, you will want to be very careful to make sure you obtain the correct editions of the materials.
 Learn more about course materials.

-When can I order my course materials from Mizzou Online?
+When can I order my course materials from The Mizzou Store?

 You can order your course materials once you have enrolled.
 If you aren't immediately starting the course, you might consider waiting to order your materials until closer to the start date.